pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/off-site-payment-processors.rst

 4. If the off-site payment processor supports it, you should provide methods with which the GetPaid store owner can either capture the authorized funds once they are ready to send the buyer goods, or can refund the customer instead.
+(Some off-site processors might only support these actions on their own web site, in which case the store owner will have to log in there to manage their orders.)

 If any of these steps sound complicated, then, well, there's the chance that they are — depending, largely, on how complicated the payment processing site is that you are trying to tie GetPaid into.
-But we have tried to make your GetPaid development experience as happy as possible, as you will see in the following sections, where we will tackle each of the above goals and show you how to implement their solutions.
+But we have tried to make your GetPaid development experience as easy as possible, as you will see in the following sections, where we will tackle each of the above goals and show you how to implement their solutions.